Trends and climate

 What penalties are available to the courts for violations of corruption laws by individuals?

 Individual offenders found guilty of bribing state personnel may be sentenced to life imprisonment, depending on the circumstances of the crime.
-The April 2016 judicial interpretation of the Anti-unfair Competition Law has introduced a new imprisonment regime linked to the severity of the offence, which range from one year to life imprisonment.
+The April 2016 judicial interpretation has introduced a new imprisonment regime linked to the severity of the offence, which range from one year to life imprisonment.
 Confiscation of personal assets may also be imposed in particularly serious circumstances.
-Under the November 2015 amendments to the law, fines may now also be imposed on individual offenders (the April 2016 judicial interpretation provides that fines should range from Rmb100,000 to twice the amount of the bribe).
+Under the November 2015 amendments to the Criminal Law, fines may now also be imposed on individual offenders (the April 2016 judicial interpretation provides that fines should range from Rmb100,000 to twice the amount of the bribe).

 For criminal bribery offences committed in the private sector, individual offenders face up to 10 years’ imprisonment and a fine ranging from Rmb100,000 to twice the amount of the bribe.